Geeksound/Reaper_Scripts-Mariow/README.md

 Sound engineer, professor, eternal student, and workflow designer.
 Specialized in location and production sound, with a passion for developing innovative workflows.
 Wish the best for Reaper, its collaborators and community.

-"Reapers" by Muse is a reference among all